eswork54/CuteAimi_Bot/README.md

 # CuteAimi_Bot
 *This is a discord bot.*

-    What should I eat for dinner tonight?
+    "What should I eat for dinner tonight?"

     Let this bot tell you!
 ## Commands Showcase